Rekefjord: History

-The villages of Sogndalsstranda and Rekestad are located near each other and together, they were granted ladested rights in 1798.
-Together this ladested was called Sogndal (historically spelled "Soggendahl").
+The villages of Sogndalsstranda and Rekefjord are located near each other and together, they were granted ladested rights in 1798.
+Together this two-point ladested was called Sogndal (historically spelled "Soggendahl").
 This status gave them a monopoly on import and export of goods and materials in the port and in the surrounding district.
 On 1 January 1838, all of Norway was divided up into municipalities according to the formannskapsdistrikt law.
-The ladested of Sogndal was put into the municipality of Sokndal.
+The ladested of Sogndal was initially part of Sogndal Municipality (Sogndal herred; later spelled Sokndal).

-In 1845, the ladested was separated from Sokndal became a municipality of its own called Sogndal ladested.
-Initially, Sogndal ladested had a population of 348 while Sokndal municipality had a population of 2,819.
-On 1 July 1944, Sogndal was reunited with Sokndal municipality, losing its small seaport status.
+In 1845, the ladested was separated from Sogndal Municipality and became the new Sogndal ladested.
+Initially, Sogndal ladested had a population of 348 while Sogndal Municipality had a population of 2,819.
+On 1 July 1944, Sogndal ladestad was reunited with Sokndal Municipality, losing its small seaport status.
 Prior to the merger Sogndal had a population of 311.